Global Head of Editorial

 No matter how new your house is, it needs to sound like it’s falling apart on Halloween.
 Doors should creak.
 Hardware should rattle.
 Wind should gust as if every window in the house has been shattered.
 And your guests might anticipate these traditional Halloween sounds in the usual places like around the TV or in the den.
 To create suspense, deliberately place speakers in spots where they wouldn’t be expected.
 Hide a Sonos One SL behind a shower curtain.
 Put a Five in the attic.
 Tuck Move inside a hollow tree.
 The sound of a blood curdling scream in the living room is scary.
 Now imagine that scream coming from a closet.

 Here’s a Spotify playlist of sounds we created to help you unnerve and petrify.
-(And now that you can listen to Spotify for free on Sonos, it’s available for everyone—whether or not you’re a premium subscriber to Spotify.)

 Find cinematic inspiration